Important-because of COVID, trip may be becancelled either by UVM or because Costa Rica is not open to U.S. Visitors

 2. to appreciate the relationship between the Costa Rican people and their landscape.

-The basic attack is to study tropical flowering plant
+The overall goal of the course is to study tropical

-diversity as it relates to variety of forest types in
+flowering plant diversity as it relates to variety of

 (Cited forest types are those of the Holdridge Life Zone System.)